 vanilla bean glaze

-- In a large bowl, whisk together the sifted confectioners sugar, vanilla bean paste, and milk until it’s nice and smooth.2 cup Sifted Powdered Sugar, 1 teaspoon Vanilla Bean Paste, 4 tablespoon Milk
+- In a large bowl, whisk together the sifted powdered sugar, vanilla bean paste, and milk until it’s nice and smooth.2 cup Sifted Powdered Sugar, 1 teaspoon Vanilla Bean Paste, 4 tablespoon Milk

 - Line a baking sheet with parchment paper with a wire cooling rack fitted over the top.
 Set to the side of your glaze and cookies.